RichardLuo0/cxx-module-generator/README.md

 }
 ```
 By using modules, the build time decreases dramatically.

+## Notice
+This tool still in early development and doesn't always work.
+* Symbol with internal linkage can not be exported.

 ## Usage
 For example, to convert boost/json.hpp, the module name is boost.json, use `cmg boost/json.hpp --name=boost.json --namespace=boost::json --`.
 Do not forget the `--` at the end of command.
 It means ignore any `compile_commands.json` in current directory (which most probably you do not have one).